planetlabs/planet-client-python/docs/source/cli/reference.rst

 ``--workers``
-   The number of concurrent downloads when requesting multiple scenes.
+   The number of concurrent downloads when requesting multiple scenes. - Default 4